 In bronze league, you can expect to face mostly opponents that will match your planeswalker level, although most are at least level 20.
 Because many planeswalkers don’t become truly strong until level 60, you can level the playing field by keeping your walkers in the mid levels.
 You shouldn’t need to level any of the recommended walkers above 45 for them to be effective.

 The next thing to keep in mind is your color mastery.
 Each card has a certain number of times you can use it before you master it, and it adds to your mastery total.
 If your mastery in any color reaches 100, you will be promoted to the next tier.
 Because Bronze has such a low mastery ceiling, you can expect not to see too many players playing mythic cards.
 In higher tiers this is no longer the case, and you will face many strong opponents with diverse and powerful decks.

 See https://wiki.mtgpq.info/wiki/Mastery for how much mastery each rarity of card gives, and the experience required to master it.

-A Journey Through History (All versions): These can be fully completed by clearing the first node, so are easilly doable for new players.
+A Journey Through History (All versions): These can be fully completed by clearing the first node four times, so are easily doable for new players.
 The rewards are quite good, including multiple packs, a rare card, and crystals.

-Challenge of the Courts: Good rewards, though it can be hard to complete the objectives with a small collection.
+Challenge of the Courts: Good value for your time, though it can be hard to complete the objectives with a small collection.

 Duets of Mana: Difficult event, hard to make much progress as a new player.
 The rewards are good if you can clear them, but you’ll have to gague that yourself.